MikolajKolek/random-chess/OVERVIEW.md

 states automatically and still gives the user enough options to create custom content interfaces.

 ## `Paging`
-A more interesting sibling of the `DataStateViewModel` class is the `Sibling` interface and implementation.
+A more interesting sibling of the `DataStateViewModel` class is the `Paging` interface and implementation.
 `Paging` manages loading consecutive pages of an infinite list.
 A `Paging` instance handles errors by pausing the fetching of extra pages until the error is dismissed.